http://meusdados.net.br

 http://www.how2centos.com/centos-change-timezone/

-resize an ext root partition at runtime
+resize an ext root partition without reboot

 # resize2fs /dev/sda1 15G